Refined floor diagrams from higher genera and lambda classes: Introduction

 A classical formula, due to Abramovich-Bertram \cite{MR1837110} in genus zero and to Vakil in higher genus \cite{MR1771228}, relates the enumerative geometries of the Hirzebruch surfaces $\F_0$ and $\F_2$.
 Motivated by the fact that the same formula holds for Welschinger counts of real curves, Brugall\'e \cite{brugalle2018invariance} has recently conjectured that the same formula holds at the level of the corresponding $q$-refined Block-Göttsche tropical invariants.
+We give a proof of this conjecture in \S \ref{section_brugalle_conj} (see Corollary \ref{cor_AB} for the precise statement).

+\begin{thm} The $q$-refined counts of floor diagrams for $\F_0$ and $\F_2$ are related by a $q$-refinement of the Abramovich-Bertram formula. \end{thm}

-We give a proof of this conjecture in Section \ref{section_brugalle_conj}.
-Whereas the statement of the conjecture is some identity between $q$-refined tropical curve counts, and so possibly accessible by some purely combinatorial argument, our proof is geometric: using Theorem \ref{main_thm0}, we can rephrase the conjecture as a relation between relative Gromov-Witten invariants, and the result then follows from the degeneration formula in Gromov-Witten theory.
+Whereas the statement of Theorem \ref{thm_f0_f2_intro} is an identity between $q$-refined combinatorial counts, and so possibly accessible by a purely combinatorial argument, our proof is geometric: using Theorem \ref{main_thm0}, we rephrase Theorem \ref{thm_f0_f2_intro} as a relation between relative Gromov-Witten invariants, and the result then follows from the degeneration formula in Gromov-Witten theory.